 Places like Colleges Crossing or Bob Gamble Park have something for everyone – a gorgeous spot along the river, complete with a playground and walking tracks.
 While for those looking for a cafe onsite or supermarket close by for supplies, head to either Robelle Domain or Queens Park.

 Kholo Gardens has no playground but is a beautiful spot and has loads of walking trails to explore.
-Other places for a bush setting with great walking tracks include White Rock, Denmark Hill (you can even see dinosaur footprints here) or Hardings Paddock.
+Other places for a bush setting with great walking tracks include White Rock, Denmark Hill or Hardings Paddock.

 If you prefer someone to take care of it all for you – then let The Soul Nook Collective set up a beautiful picnic for you within the Old Church grounds in the historic town of Marburg.